peggyrayzis/react-native-create-bridge/README.md

   - Add `#import <YourModule/YourModule.h>` to the top of the file

 #### iOS/Swift
-  - If this is your first Swift module in your project, you will need to make sure you have a Obj-C bridging header to expose React Native code to Swift.
+  - If this is your first Swift module in your project, you will need to make sure you have a Obj-C bridging header to expose any Obj-C code to Swift.
 Read [Importing Obj-C into Swift](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) to learn more.

 ## Goals
 - [x] Delivers bridge module in Obj-C, Swift, & Java